wellcomecollection/docs/rfcs/025-concepts_enricher/README.md

 }
 ```

-and augmented concepts, which are the cleaned, disambiguated concepts with extra data aggregated from external authorities.
+and _enriched concepts_, which are cleaned, disambiguated concepts with extra data aggregated from external authorities.

 ### What's the problem